ryantd42/NY-Legislative-Git/2023/A3305B-2023/bill.md

  the commissioner shall prescribe.
-  2. The distinctive plate authorized herein shall be issued upon proof, satisfactory  to  the  commissioner, that the applicant OR THE SPOUSE OF SUCH APPLICANT is a congressional medal of honor recipient.
+  2. The distinctive plate authorized herein shall be issued upon proof, satisfactory  to  the  commissioner, that the applicant OR THE SPOUSE OF THE APPLICANT is a congressional medal of honor recipient.
   3. A distinctive plate issued pursuant to this section shall be issued in the same manner as other number plates, provided,  however,  that  no registration fee or service charge shall be charged for such plate.
   §  3.
-This act shall take effect immediately.
+This  act shall take effect on the thirtieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02686-03-3
+  LBD02686-05-3